 He expected Orane to lecture him on duty and the foolishness of his fears.
 Instead, the Kyar poured more kan.
 “The crown is a terrible weight, yet, the key will choose who is fit to rule.
 Nothing can change that.”

-Craya paced across the plush rug in his private audience hall.
-His anger had cooled enough for him to think seriously of revenge.
+In his private audience hall, Craya’s anger had cooled enough for him to think seriously of revenge.
 He called out, “Ackella.”

 A tall, blond Carandir officer entered the room and bowed.
 Craya said, “Sit down, Lieutenant.
 Take some refreshment.”

 Ackella reclined on a divan and filled a golden goblet with wine.
 “How may I serve Your Highness?”